wp-plugins/orbisius-cyberstore/readme.txt

 Orbisius CyberStore (formerly known as DigiShop within the WordPress Plugin Directory) is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
 It adds a simple buy now button which sends your customer to PayPal to complete the payment and after that he/she is returned to your site.

+> Users of the former Orbisius DigiShop plugin:
+> Please backup your database and uploads from /wp-content/uploads/digishop before updating to the new version.
+Just in case.
+> You may have to re-add the products and re-insert the shortcode because this release introduces lots of changes.

 = Demo =
 http://www.youtube.com/watch?v=6EKNMYjzwlM